DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 How To Start
 ============

-Live Simulator: 2 requires minimum LOVE 0.10.1 (LOVE 0.11.0 is also supported).
+Live Simulator: 2 requires LOVE 11.0.
 Most of the time this thing is already taken care by the distributed version, but you need to take this into account if you're under Linux.

 System Requirements